 * Note: car hire fees in the US are often quoted without insurance, which is essential to have and can double the cost of your booking when added to the total.
 It’s generally best to book a fully inclusive deal with CDW cover in the UK before you travel.

 If you’re planning a major road trip or simply seeking a scenic route between your chosen cities and attractions, there are countless books, films and TV shows to inspire your journey.
 Look out for National Scenic Byways and All-American Roads, which are special designations for routes of historical, archaeological, natural, cultural, recreational or scenic importance.
 The official America’s Byways website lists more than 150 of these roads in 46 states.

 Below, running roughly from east to west, are some of the best options for an American road trip.

 From the historic city of Boston, head out to the idyllic beaches and coastal villages of Cape Cod.
 Then meander through the Berkshire Hills of Massachusetts into Vermont, with its whitewashed churches and covered bridges, across the White Mountains of New Hampshire, to the pristine forests of Acadia National Park and back down the rugged coast of Maine.
-Try this two week New England coastal classic fly-drive.
+Try this 11-night New England classic fly-drive.

 Upstate New York